 In different ecological conditions, there are different possibilities for the cultivation of different species and varieties of fruit trees.
 There are also different deadlines for performing certain engineering and agrotechnical activities interventions.
 It is difficult to briefly and easily capture all the complexity of the problem in the way it would provide the manufacturer with all the necessary information.

-It can be planted in the fall, winter or early spring.
-It is important not to plant in frozen and too moist soil.
+Orchards can be planted in the fall, winter or early spring.
+It’s important not to plant in frozen and too moist soil.
 Late spring planting is not recommended.

 Types of Orchards

 They include any objects focused on trees yielding fruit.
 Some popular options are apples, dates, olives, plums, pears and much more.
 Citrus fruits, such as those containing lemon, orange or lime, can be grown all together in large citrus orchards or individually in smaller establishments.
 Plantations that grow shrubs that bear fruit usually do not fall into this category.
 These include berries and other non-tree fruit.

 They include a large number of trees bearing nuts.
 The cultivation of nuts has recently become increasingly popular with local fruit growers.
 Nut orchards include the growth of walnuts, pecans, cashews, and almonds.
 This category also includes cocoa and coconut.
 Some orchard owners produce pines for their edible pine nuts.
 Orchards that focus on this type of pine production also fall into this category.

 There are orchards that don’t plant fruit or nuts, but instead plant trees that focus on getting seedlings.
 These seedlings are then sold further for commercial use.